MicrosoftDocs/Advertising-docs/BingAds/guides/walkthrough-web-application-csharp.md

     <p><b style="color: red">@ViewBag.CampaignErrors</b></p>
     ```

 6. Within the **Controllers** folder of the BingAdsWebApp project, open the HomeController.cs file and replace its contents with the following code block.
 This defines the service calls that will determine which results are displayed in the view that was defined above.
+You must edit the sample below with the ClientId, ClientSecret, and RedirectionUri that were provisioned when you [registered your application](../guides/authentication-oauth.md#registerapplication).
+You'll also need to edit the example with your production [developer token](~/guides/get-started.md#get-developer-token).

     ```csharp
     using System;